Abhi1403-99/markdown-portfolio/_includes/04-lists.md

-A list of my favourite things:
+*** A list of my favourite things:
-*😀
-*🤗
-*😁
-*🥰
+* 😀
+* 🤗
+* 😁
+* 🥰

-In order these are of my favourites :
+*** In order these are of my favourites :
--Chocolate
--Mutton
--Chicken
--Fruits
+ - Chocolate
+ - Mutton
+ - Chicke
+ - Fruits
--my name is abhishek
+1. my name is abhishek
+2. my frnd name anand,satish.